apkraven/miscale2garmin/README.md

  - raw data from the scale is backed up on the server in backup.csv file;
  - backup.csv file can be imported e.g. for analysis into Excel.

-Debug and other comments:
-- project is prepared to work with the ESP32 board with the charging module (red LED indicates charging).
-I based my version on the Li-ion 18650 battery;
-- program for ESP32 has implemented UART debug mode, you can verify if everything is working properly;
-- after switching the device on, blue LED will light up for a moment to indicate that the module has started successfully;
-- if the data are acquired correctly in the next step, blue LED will flash for a moment 2 times;
-- if there is an error, e.g. the data is incomplete, no connection to the WiFi network or the MQTT broker, blue LED will light up for 5 seconds;
-- program implements voltage measurement and battery level, which are sent together with the scale data in topic MQTT;
-- device has 2 buttons, the first green is the reset button (monostable), the red one is the battery power switch (bistable).

 ## 4. Preparing Linux system
 - I based on a virtual machine with Debian Buster.
 I prefer the minimal version with an ssh server (Net Install);
 - minimum hardware requirements are: 1 CPU, 512 MB RAM, 2 GB HDD, network connection (e.g. Raspberry Pi Zero W with Pi OS Lite);